ideaspaper/fnless/README.md

 _**Parameters**_

-- `objParams`: An object that contains keys that have been mentioned during object instantiation as keyVars.
+- `objParams`: An object that contains keys that have been mentioned during object instantiation as `keyVars`.

 > Since fnless uses `JSON.parse()`, there will be limitations when inserting array or object as value.
 >